jamesscottbrown/visperception/README.md

 In particular, more work is needed in the following areas:

-* adding relevant papers from the BELIV (Beyond Time and Error) and [EuroRV3](http://www.eurorvvv.org/) ( eproducibility, Verification, and Validation in Visualization) workshops
+* adding relevant papers from the BELIV (Beyond Time and Error) and [EuroRV3](http://www.eurorvvv.org/) (Reproducibility, Verification, and Validation in Visualization) workshops

+* adding papers on currently missing topics (most notably, studies on color are mostly missing)

 * providing better keywords